Saada: Jews in Saada

 The residents of Saada are mainly Zayids, but historically, it was also one of the main settlements of Yemeni Jews.
 Between the 17th and 20th centuries, Jews gathered in large numbers in Yemen, including Saada.
-At the beginning of the 19th century, there were about 1,000 Jews in the city of Saada.
-As merchants and craftsmen, especially silversmiths, the Jewish community influenced the economic fate of Saada, contributing to its sustainable construction and development.
+At the beginning of the 19th century, there were about 1,000 Jews in the city of Saddah.
+The Jews, as merchants and craftsmen, especially silversmiths, influenced the fate of Saada economically, contributing to the sustainable construction and development of the city.